Smash Products of Calabi-Yau Algebras by Hopf Algebras

 \subsection{Nakayama automorphisms of $A\sharp H$}

-This subsection gives necessary and sufficient conditions for $\Lambda=A\sharp H$ to be skew-Calabi-Yau.
+This section gives necessary and sufficient conditions for $\Lambda=A\sharp H$ to be skew Calabi-Yau.
 In such a case, it gives a Nakayama automorphism for $\Lambda$.
 Recall that the antipode is invertible as soon as $H$ has Van den Bergh duality (\ref{sec:25}).

-The following result gives a sufficient condition for $\Lambda$ to be skew-Calabi-Yau.
-Note that it was first established in \cite[Theorem 4.1]{MR3250287} assuming that $A$ is connected graded and $H$ is finite dimensional. \begin{prop} Let $A$ be an $H$-module algebra where $H$ is a Hopf algebra.
-Assume that $A$ and $H$ are skew-Calabi-Yau with dimension $n$ and $d$, respectively.
-Then, $\Lambda=A\sharp H$ is skew-Calabi-Yau with dimension $n+d$ and admits a Nakayama automorphism $\mu_{\Lambda}$ given by
+The following result gives a sufficient condition for $\Lambda$ to be skew Calabi-Yau.
+Note that it was first established in \cite[Theorem 4.1]{MR3250287} assuming that $A$ is connected graded and $H$ is finite dimensional.
+See also \cite{MR3575984} for similar conclusions about Hopf Galois objects of skew Calabi-Yau Hopf algebras.

+\begin{prop} Let $A$ be an $H$-module algebra where $H$ is a Hopf algebra.
+Assume that $A$ and $H$ are skew Calabi-Yau in dimension $n$ and $d$, respectively.
+Then, $\Lambda=A\sharp H$ is skew Calabi-Yau in dimension $n+d$ and admits a Nakayama automorphism $\mu_{\Lambda}$ given by

-where $\mu_A$ is the Nakayama automorphism of $A$ and ${\rm whdet}\colon H\to A$ is the weak homological determinant associated to any generator of ${\rm Ext}^n_{A^e}(A,A^e)$ in ${\rm mod}(A)$, and $\mu_H=S^{-2}\circ \Xi_{\int_{\ell}}^r$.
+where $\mu_A$ is the Nakayama automorphism of $A$ and ${\mathrm{whdet}}\colon H\to A$ is the weak homological determinant associated to any generator of ${\mathrm{Ext}}^n_{A^e}(A,A^e)$ in ${\mathrm{mod}}(A)$, and $\mu_H=S^{-2}\circ \Xi_{\int_{\ell}}^r$.

 If, moreover, the action of $H$ on $A$ has a homological determinant (\ref{sec:36}), then